imshakib/Hosseini-Shakib_etal_2022_preprint/README.md

 ## Reproduce my experiment
 These scripts perform a coupled analysis to estimate the expected annual flood damages of 2,000 hypothetical houses in Selinsgrove, PA.
 The analysis is organized in four parts: (1) initialization of the study region and hypothetical houses; (2) a statistical analysis to sample the discharge uncertainty; (3) a hydraulic model (LISFLOOD-FP) to estimate the flood hazard; (4) an exposure-vulnerability model to estimate the flood risk.

-Users need to clone the R scripts and the “Inputs” folder, then run the "main_script.R" code that sources the codes in the "workflow" and "figures" folders by the order.
+Users need to clone the `R` scripts and the `Inputs` folder, then run the `main_script.R` code that sources the codes in the `workflow` and `figures` folders by the order.
 The exact roles of each piece of code and input files are described in detail as follows:

 Workflow:
 | Script Name | Description |